Brazil's Lula rallies support, draws protest as prison looms

 He would still be able to continue to appeal his conviction, even while in jail.
 But Brazilian law says that he should be barred from seeking office in October.

-DiLorenzo reported from Sao Paulo.
-Associated Press journalists Eraldo Peres and Diarlei Rodrigues contributed from Nova Erechim.
+Associated Press video journalist Mario Lobao reported this story in Sao Miduel do Oeste and AP writer Sarah DiLorenzo reported from Sao Paulo.
+AP journalists Eraldo Peres and Diarlei Rodrigues contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.